SherriW/test-site/README.md

 ## Description

-This project provides a simple application to help the user choose their next book to read.
-The user can utilize a simple interface and be provided a small selection of books that peak their interest.
-By selecting a genre from a drop-down list the user can request information about books that are currently on a Best Seller list.
+Anytime Books is a solution to book lovers' continuous search for the next read.
+Our site recommends best sellers based on the reader's genre of choice and allows the reader to save any book of interest, in the list, for easy future access.

+The application provides a simple user interface where users select a genre, from a drop-down list, and receive a small list of best-selling books, of related interest.
 They can then review the Title, Author, cover, and a brief description of the book.

-The user can then add books to a reading list provided on the site for retrieval at a later time.
+The user can then add books to a reading list that will be saved to their local devices for retrieval later.
 Hence, 'Anytime Books!'.
-The 'Best Seller' book list will change weekly to present the latest best seller published, offering variety.

-At this time, users can look at the save list, where they will be able to again view the book's cover, title, and author.
+Users can then look at their saved reading list, where they will be able to again view the book's cover, title, and author.

+The 'Best Seller' book list will change weekly to present the user with the latest best sellers, offering a continued variety of reads.

 ## Page Link